Peter-St/Linux_Jna_Kamera/README.md

 Still Under Development !

-Explaination: (To know how the program works)
+Explaination: (To know how the program works) (You can make all the main changes in the file: Kam.java)

 1)  Read out the camera specifications with the terminal command: